 Myths

-- Speaking 2 or more languages to a child can “confuse” them, so it’s better to only speak 1 language.
+- Speaking two or more languages to a child can “confuse” them, so it’s better only to speak one language.

-- Young bilingual children are delayed in learning language compared to peers who only speak on language
+- Bilingual children are delayed in learning language compared to peers who only speak one language.

 - People who are bilingual acquire their two or more languages in childhood

-- If your child uses both languages in one sentence, it means they are confused and don’t understand they are learning 2 different languages
+- Suppose your child uses both languages in one sentence.
+In that case, learning two different languages will confuse them.

 Facts

-- Bilingualism does NOT cause language delays and has been shown to improve children’s abilities to learn new words, identify sounds, and problem-solve.
+- Bilingualism does NOT cause language delays and can improve children’s abilities to learn new words, identify sounds, and problem-solve.

-- You can become bilingual at point in your life, whether in childhood or adulthood
+- You can become bilingual at any point in your life, whether in childhood or adulthood.

-- Learning language is an active process that required many opportunities for children to practice communicating with others
+- Learning a language is an active process that required many opportunities for children to practice communicating with others.

-- When a child uses 2 languages within a sentence, it is called “code-switching”.
-Code-switching is a normal part of bilingualism and is not a concern.
+- Code-switching is a normal part of bilingualism and is not a concern if your child uses two languages in their sentences.